pivovarit/quarkus-hazelcast-client-extension/README.md

 ## Quarkus hazelcast-client configuration

+By default, client will try to connect to a Hazelcast instance running on the host using port 5701.

-Default Hazelcast Client instance can be configured using `application.properties` entries such as:
+Defaults can be customized using `application.properties` entries such as:

     quarkus.hazelcast-client.cluster-members
     quarkus.hazelcast-client.outbound-port-definitions